 - Check your house numbers.
 Are they straight?
 Any numbers missing?

 - Add a vibrant pot of flowers or a small potted tree to the front of your home to make it fresh and inviting.

-- Consider investing a few dollars in updating parts of your kitchen if it is worn or outdated.
+- Consider investing in updating small parts of your kitchen if they are worn or outdated.
 A new sink and faucet and new cabinet hardware may give you a big return on your investment.

 - The kitchen needs to look clean, airy, and updated more than any other part of the house.